realA10001986/Dash-Gauges/DIY/README.md

 "Digital" gauges are ones that can only be controlled by power-on and power-off for "full" and "empty" pointer positions, respectively; this is useful if the gauge needs voltages beyond what the Control Board can provide (which is, as said, 5V), and is driven using external power and through a relay.
 One might also come up with the idea to create a gauge replica using a stepper motor and some logic to move the pointer to a fixed position on power-on, and reset it to the "Empty" position on power-loss.

-Digital gauges are presumed to require 12V, fed through the "DG+" and "-" pins of the three-pin 12V connector; in that case it is recommenced to supply the entire Control Board with 12V through said connector, with the "DG+" and "+" pins shorted.
+Digital gauges are presumed to require 12V, fed through the "DG+" and "-" pins of the three-pin 12V connector; in that case it is recommended to supply the entire Control Board with 12V through said connector, with the "DG+" and "+" pins shorted.

 #### Control Board Hardware Configuration